James Murray, Lord Philiphaugh: Early life

 James Murray was born on 11 July 1655 in Eddleston, Peeblesshire.
 His father, Sir John Murray of Philiphaugh, was a politician and legal official who represented the Selkirkshire constituency in the Parliament of Scotland from 1661 to 1663; he also served as a commissioner for supply in 1661 and 1667, and commissioner for the borders in 1665.
 Murray's mother was Anne Murray, who was the daughter of Archibald Douglas, 13th of Cavers.

 Murray attended the University of Edinburgh, graduating from the institution in 1674.
 After his father died in 1675, Murray sat on the Convention of the Estates of Scotland which assembled in Edinburgh in June 1678.
 From 1681 to 1682, Murray also sat in the Scottish Parliament, representing the constituency of Selkirkshire as well.
 During his lengthy political career, Murray served as a commissioner for supply in 1678, 1685, 1690, and 1704.

 Murray, who had assumed the role of Sheriff of Selkirk in 1675, became involved in a dispute with Scots Army officer John Urquhart of Meldrum on 18 November 1680 over issues of legal jurisdiction between the two parties.
-The Privy Council of Scotland heard the case in January 1681, issuing a ruling on 6 October which stipulated that Murray was to be removed from his position as sheriff because he had "malversed and been remiss in punishing conventicles."
+The Privy Council of Scotland heard the case in January 1681, and issued a ruling on 6 October 1681 which stipulated that Murray was to be immediately removed from his position as sheriff because he had "malversed and been remiss in punishing conventicles."